dgrothman/changesthatheal/docs/C1-SafePeople/ColorCode-Yellow.md

 * Uncomfortable in painful or distressing environments
 * Makes new friends easily and without guilt, often at the expense of old friends

-### How to Develop a Positive Connection with Yellow
+## Developing Positive Connections with Yellow
 **Do's**
 * Be positive and proactive with them in your life
 * Adore and praise them legitimately